Juste-Leo2/USO_ComfyUI/README.md

 # USO Nodes for ComfyUI

-This project provides custom nodes for ComfyUI to integrate **USO**, a powerful image generation framework based on the FLUX.1 architecture, developed by ByteDance.
-The goal is to make USO's advanced capabilities for content and style reference accessible within the ComfyUI ecosystem.
+Custom nodes to integrate the **USO** image generation model (based on FLUX.1 by ByteDance) into ComfyUI.

-This implementation is based on the original research and code from the [ByteDance/USO GitHub repository](https://github.com/bytedance/USO).
+This project is an implementation based on the official source code from the [ByteDance/USO repository](https://github.com/bytedance/USO).

-## Features
+## Implemented Features

-This suite of custom nodes successfully implements the core logic of the USO pipeline:

-*   **✅ `USO Model Loader` Node:**
+*   **`USO Model Loader`**:
-    *   Loads all necessary models: FLUX.1, VAE, DiT LoRA, and Projector from local `.safetensors` files.
+    *   Loads all required models (FLUX.1, VAE, LoRA, Projector).
-    *   Integrates all required text and vision encoders: T5-XXL, CLIP, and SigLIP.
+    *   Integrates encoders (T5-XXL, CLIP, SigLIP) with auto-downloading.
-    *   Handles automatic downloading and caching of the encoders from Hugging Face if they are not found locally.
-    *   Packages all components into a single `USO_MODEL` output for easy use in workflows.

-*   **✅ `USO Sampler` Node:**
-    *   Provides a complete text-to-image generation pipeline.
-    *   Supports optional image inputs for **content reference** and **style reference**, leveraging the full power of the USO model.
-    *   Includes standard generation parameters like seed, steps, dimensions, and guidance.

-## Current Status & The Main Challenge

-**Project Status: Functionally Complete, but Facing an Optimization Challenge**

-The nodes are functionally complete.
-The entire pipeline, from model loading and text/image encoding to the final sampling loop, has been implemented and thoroughly debugged.

-The primary and currently blocking challenge is the **high overall memory consumption**.
-The complete USO pipeline, which includes multiple large models working in concert, requires a substantial amount of VRAM.
-On most consumer-grade GPUs, the workflow currently fails with a `torch.OutOfMemoryError` either during model loading or at the very beginning of the sampling process.
+*   **`USO Sampler`**:
+    *   Text-to-image pipeline supporting **content** and **style** references.

+## Status: Implementation Blocked by Hardware Limitations

+**The entire logical pipeline has been implemented, but I cannot validate its functionality on consumer-grade hardware due to excessive VRAM consumption.**

+Loading the models or starting the sampling process systematically triggers a `torch.OutOfMemoryError`.
+Therefore, I cannot confirm that the full pipeline works as intended.

-Therefore, this project should be considered a **successful proof-of-concept that is currently facing a hardware/optimization barrier.** The code works, but the memory footprint needs to be reduced to make it accessible.
+This project should be considered a **theoretical proof-of-concept that requires memory optimization expertise** to become testable and usable.

-## A Note from the Author

-It's important to note that I am not an expert developer.
-I'm an enthusiast who heavily utilizes Large Language Models (LLMs) to assist in my coding projects.
-I've pushed this project as far as I can with these tools and my current knowledge.
-This project is a testament to what's possible with modern AI-assisted development, but it has now reached a point where deeper expertise in model optimization is needed to move forward.

 ## Call for Contributions

-This is where the community comes in!

-The logical foundation is solid, but the project needs optimization to be usable by a wider audience.
-I am opening this project to the open-source community for collaboration.

-The main goal is to find creative ways to reduce the memory footprint.
-If you have experience with model optimization, memory management in PyTorch, or hardware with high VRAM for testing, your contributions would be invaluable.

-Please feel free to fork the repository, experiment with solutions, and submit a Pull Request.
+I am looking for contributors with experience in PyTorch model optimization and memory management to tackle this bottleneck.
+The main goal is to reduce the VRAM footprint and make these nodes accessible.

+Any help, suggestions, or Pull Requests are welcome.

 ## Installation